Shaptic/Cicada/README.md

 There is still a long way to go before _Cicada_ has a robust enough feature set for general consumption; this section outlines future plans.
 Subsections define larger feature sets, but in the short term:

   - [ ] Add arbitrary data to **all** _Chord_ message types, so that we can have a faster handshake for the data layer rather than forcing them to operate in the `LOOKUP` layer.
+  - [ ] Vary stabilization and routing table timings based on swarm churn.
   - [ ] Consolidate the parameters to `cicada.py` to be a robust `--bind`.
   - [ ] Improve resilience to peers dropping.
   - [ ] Add proper per-peer logging so debugging isn't miserable.